Damien Tudehope

 Damien Francis Tudehope (born 1953) is an Australian politician.
-Tudehope has served as the New South Wales Minister for Finance in the second Berejiklian and Perrottet ministries since April 2019.
-He is also the Minister for Employee Relations, the Vice-President of the Executive Council, and the Leader of the Government in the Legislative Council in the Perrottet ministry since December 2021.
+Tudehope served as the New South Wales Minister for Finance in the second Berejiklian and Perrottet ministries from April 2019 to March 2023.
+He was also the Minister for Employee Relations, the Vice-President of the Executive Council, and the Leader of the Government in the Legislative Council in the Perrottet ministry since December 2021.
 Tudehope has been a member of the New South Wales Legislative Council since the 2019 state election, representing the Liberal Party.